What led Google to abandon Google Glass

 Another factor that contributed to the end of Google Glass development was public perception.

-Many people saw those using the device as being rude or invading their privacy – even if they weren't recording anything.
+Many people viewed those using the device as rude or invading their privacy – even if they weren't recording anything.

-This negative perception made it difficult for Google to market Glass in any meaningful way and thwarted sales efforts early on.
+This negative perception made it difficult for Google to market Glass in a meaningful way and thwarted sales efforts from the start.

-Ultimately, these limitations and concerns proved to be too much for Google's innovative team, causing them to give up on developing this product.
+Ultimately, these limitations and concerns proved to be too much for Google's innovative team, leading them to abandon development of this product.

-What led Google to drop Google Glass was a combination of factors.
+What led Google to give up on Google Glass was a combination of factors.

-This hampered mainstream adoption and limited its reach to just early adopters and technology enthusiasts.
+This made it difficult to mainstream adoption and limited its reach to only early adopters and technology enthusiasts.

-Another contributing factor to Google's decision was privacy concerns.
+Another factor that contributed to Google's decision was privacy concerns.

 The device had a built-in camera and microphone, which raised red flags among privacy advocates.

-There were also reports of people feeling uncomfortable with other people wearing glasses, as they didn't know if they were being recorded or not.
+There have also been reports of people feeling uncomfortable with others wearing glasses as they were unsure whether they were being recorded or not.

 Ultimately, what other companies can learn from Google's experience with Google Glass is the importance of understanding your target market and their needs before investing heavily in a product.

-It's also crucial to consider potential ethical implications around your product or service, especially when it comes to issues like privacy.
+It’s also crucial to consider potential ethical implications surrounding your product or service, especially when it comes to issues like privacy.

 By taking these factors into account, companies can avoid making costly mistakes like the ones Google made with Google Glass.